Return to main page

 III.
 School Climate

-School Safety Plan (School Year 2008-09)
+School Safety Plan (School Year 2009-10)

 Date of Last Review/Update

-August 2008
+August 2009

 Date Last Discussed with Staff

-August 2008
+August 2010

-The staff spent two days before school started working with the staff of Project Prepared to produce an updated emergency plan that is aligned with National Incident Management System (NIMS) and California Standardized Emergency Management Systems (SEMS).
+The staff spent two days before school started in 2008 working with the staff of Project Prepared to produce an updated emergency plan that is aligned with National Incident Management System (NIMS) and California Standardized Emergency Management Systems (SEMS).
 Adjustments were made to the list of staff responsibilities in case of emergency or crisis.

 Each member of staff has a copy of the Project Prepared binder.
 The binder contains: